ng-Classic/ng-classic/aio/content/guide/devtools.md

 The Profiler lets you start profiling or import an existing profile.
 To start profiling your application, hover over the circle in the top-left corner within the **Profiler** tab and click **Start recording**.

-During profiling, Angular DevTools captures execution events, such as change detection and lifecycle hook execution.
+During profiling, Angular ClassicDevTools captures execution events, such as change detection and lifecycle hook execution.
 To finish recording, click the circle again to **Stop recording**.

 You can also import an existing recording.